Common Questions About Our Fee-Only Advisory Service

 -

 The Speculative Portfolio holds a small number of positions in smaller companies.
-It carries significantly more risk than the other two portfolios and can decline sharply, including 30%, 40%, or more.
+It carries much more risk than the other two portfolios and can decline sharply, including 30%, 40%, or more.
 Fee: 1.60% per year.
-It is not suitable for retirement savings or money you need access to.
-It is intended for a small portion of capital you can genuinely afford to lose.
+It's not suitable for retirement savings or money you need access to.
+It's intended for a small portion of capital you can genuinely afford to lose.
 See the Speculative Portfolio page for full details.

 -

 No. These are fixed model portfolios.
 All clients assigned to a given portfolio hold the same positions.
-After you reach out, we send a short questionnaire about your goals, timeline, and how much loss you're comfortable with to find the right match, but the portfolio itself is not tailored to individual clients.
-Narstar does not build custom portfolios.
+After you reach out, we send a short questionnaire about your goals, timeline, and how much loss you're comfortable with to find the right match, but the portfolio itself doesn't change from client to client.
+Narstar doesn't build custom portfolios.

 -

 Individual stocks and preferred shares only.
-Narstar does not use index funds, ETFs, or mutual funds.
-Each portfolio holds companies chosen for specific reasons: cash flow for Income, durable competitive advantages for Growth, and a small number of smaller-company picks for Speculative.
-This is an active, opinionated approach.
-It costs more than an index fund portfolio and depends on whether our picks are right.
-If you want to buy the whole market at low cost, a robo-advisor or index fund account may be a better fit.
+Narstar doesn't use index funds, ETFs, or mutual funds.
+Income holds dividend-paying companies selected for cash flow.
+Growth holds companies with durable competitive advantages.
+Speculative holds a concentrated set of smaller companies.
+This is an active, opinionated approach that costs more than indexing and depends on whether our picks are right.
+If you'd rather buy the whole market at low cost, a robo-advisor is probably a better fit.

 The Relationship